Temperature-biased double-loop Josephson flux transducer: Introduction

 \section{Introduction}

 -0.2cm

-Recently, several works demonstrated that a quite well-known device, a Josephson junction (JJ), can still deserve surprises when subject to a thermal gradient, i.e., unbalancing the temperatures at the two sides of the device.
-Thermal transport at the nanoscale and the research field of superconducting phase coherent caloritronics are attracting interest~\cite{Mes06,Gia12,Muh12,Sot13,Gas15,ForGia17,Pek19,Hwa20,Mai20,Pek21} due to the importance for the whole field of quantum technologies and quantum computing to master heat management at ultra-low temperatures.
-In this context, it was recently demonstrated that the Josephson transport~\cite{Gua19,GuaBra19,MarPRR20} across a superconductor-insulator-superconductor (SIS) junction, formed by different superconductors residing at different temperatures, can show unexpected, and quite peculiar, features.
-Indeed, intriguing phenomena have been reported also in the Josephson transport, such as a steeper variation of the critical current, i.e., the maximum supercurrent that can flow across the junction, in response to a temperature bias~\cite{Gua19}.
-Surprisingly, the critical current can even increase with the temperature, thus suggesting to apply this phenomenon for a wide-band threshold calorimeter~\cite{GuaBra19}.
-Furthermore, strong nonlinear temperature biases can induce a spontaneous breaking of the particle-hole symmetry, generating even a bypolar thermoelectric effect~\cite{MarPRL20,MarPRB20}.
+Recently, thermal transport at the nanoscale and the research field of superconducting phase coherent caloritronics are attracting interest~\cite{Mes06,Muh12,Sot13,Gas15,ForGia17,Pek19,Hwa20,Mai20,Dai21,Pek21} due to the importance for the whole field of quantum technologies and quantum computing.
+In this context, it was recently argued that the Josephson transport~\cite{GuaBra19,Gua19,MarPRR20,Ave21} across a superconductor-insulator-superconductor (SIS) Josephson junction (JJ), formed by different superconductors residing at different temperatures, can show unexpected, and quite peculiar, features.
+For example, strong nonlinear temperature biases can cause a spontaneous breaking of the particle-hole symmetry, generating even a bipolar thermoelectric effect, when Josephson coupling is suppressed~\cite{MarPRL20,MarPRB20}.
+Intriguing phenomena have been predicted also in the Josephson transport, such as a sudden variation of the critical current in response to a temperature bias~\cite{GuaBra19}.
+Surprisingly, the critical current can even increase with the temperature, thus suggesting to apply this phenomenon for a wide-band threshold calorimeter~\cite{Gua19}.

-All the cases described so far, underly the importance of the alignment mechanism of the two superconducting singularities in the DOS and its anomalous components.
-This matching of the singularities can be triggered by different mechanisms determined by temperatures and/or biasing typically applied to junctions formed by different superconductors.
+All the cases described so far underline the importance of the alignment mechanism of the two superconducting singularities in the density of state (DOS) and its anomalous components.
+This matching of the singularities can be triggered by different mechanisms determined by temperatures~\cite{GuaBra19}, biasing~\cite{MarPRL20}, and/or exchange fields~\cite{Ger21}.

+In this work, we propose an alternative device configuration, shown in Fig.~\ref{Fig01}, formed by enclosing each electrode around a superconducting ring, and then tunnel coupling the electrodes.
+In this way, the magnetic flux through these loops gives an effective way to affect the superconducting gaps.

+The main aim of this work is to show the feasibility (and the benefits) of controlling the non-dissipative characteristics of a junction under thermal gradient, by using a most convenient ``knob''.
+Furthermore, we evince the non-trivial experimental advantage of being able to observe the phenomenology demonstrated in Ref.~\cite{GuaBra19} in a superconducting system made of only one type of material.
+In this way, it will be possible to access the wide range of parameters with just one device, instead of using many.